GimliGloinsSon/MoneyMoney-bitpanda-Extension/README.md

 Usage
 -----

-* For Username: API-Key from Bitpanda
+* For API-Key (Username in older version than 2.4.3 of MoneyMoney): API-Key from Bitpanda

 * At "Kontenauswahl" you can select your:
     * Money Wallets (EUR, USD, CHF, GBP, TRY)